SimitTomar/RestPanda/docs/README.md

 </details>

-> Endpoint /employees - Use this endpoint to Get information of all the employees available in the DB
+> Endpoint: /employees - Use this endpoint to Get information of all the employees available in the DB

 <details>